jphmrst/tlt-tasty/README.md

     Found 5 errors in 11 tests; exiting

 Note that only failing tests appear.
-This can be configured in the
-@test@ command: add a call at the beginning of @test@ to
-@reportAllTestResults@ to control this behavior:
+This can be configured in the `test` command: add a call at the beginning of `test` to `reportAllTestResults` to control this behavior:

     test :: Monad m =    TLT m ()
     test = do